 Great Holiday and Christmas Season Day Trips Near Long Island

-While we all have plenty to do this time of year, it’s important we remember to schedule some family time to celebrate the joy of this season.
+While we all have plenty to do this time of year, it's important we remember to schedule some family time to celebrate the joy of the Christmas season.

-Luckily for us, there’s no shortage of holiday happenings on Long Island.
-But there's also a lot going on not far from here, making for an awesome day trip or quick weekend getaway.
-From Manhattan to Mystic; from Westchester to Pennsylvania; and plenty of stops in between, we’ve rounded up the perfect holiday trips for your family to consider this year.
+Luckily for us, there's no shortage of holiday happenings on Long Island.
+But there's also a lot going on not far from here, making for a fantastic day trip or quick weekend getaway.
+From Manhattan to Mystic; from Westchester to Pennsylvania; and plenty of stops in between, we've rounded up some perfect holiday trips for your family to consider this year.

 New York City

 Is there any place more magical than New York City during the holidays?
-We don’t think so.
+We don't think so.
 Leave the car at home, hop on the Long Island Rail Road and head straight to Penn Station.
-From there, walk down 34th Street to Macy’s Herald Square.
-Marvel at Macy’s windows and stop in and say hi to Santa in Santaland.
-Make your way down Fifth Avenue, where you’ll see more store windows decked out for the holidays (including Lord & Taylor’s final window display), and then head to Rockefeller Plaza to see the city’s iconic tree.
-While you’re there, do some ice skating or watch other skaters as you sip hot cocoa.
-Also, be sure to visit Manhattan’s famous toy store, FAO Schwarz, which recently opened a new 20,000-square-foot location.
-There are plenty of shows to take in as well, including the famous Rockettes at the Radio City Christmas Spectacular; How The Grinch Stole Christmas! at The Theatre at Madison Square Garden; or one of the many performances of the Nutcracker around the city.
-One of our seasonal favorites, the Holiday Train Show, delights at the New York Botanical Garden until January 21, 2019.
+From there, walk down 34th Street to Macy's Herald Square.
+Marvel at Macy's windows and stop in and say hi to Santa in Santaland.
+Make your way down Fifth Avenue, where you'll see more store windows decked out for the holidays, and then head to Rockefeller Plaza to see the city's iconic tree.
+While you're there, do some ice skating or watch other skaters as you sip hot cocoa.
+Also, be sure to visit Manhattan's famous toy store, FAO Schwarz, in its 20,000-square-foot location.
+There are plenty of shows to take in as well, including the famous Rockettes at the Radio City Christmas Spectacular; 'Twas The Night Before...By Cirque du Soleil at the Hulu Theater at Madison Square Garden; or one of the many performances of the Nutcracker around the city.
+One of our seasonal favorites, the Holiday Train Show, delights at the New York Botanical Garden until January 23, 2022.
 Access the botanical garden via the Bronx River Parkway, Metro-North Railroad, the B or D subway lines to Fordham Road, or the 2 or 5 subway lines to Bronx Park East.